 For Questions on Re-charter, please contact your Unit Commissioner, District Commissioner or District Executive.

-The BSA is upgrading their database systems to be more efficient.
-The new system will be simpler and easier to use and will be on the same database as Scoutbook.
+The BSA has upgraded their database systems to be more efficient.
+The new re-charter system is simpler and easier to use and is on the same database as Scoutbook.
 Here are some key updates about the new system.

 What is a unit?
 That’s the pack, troop, crew, or post to which you belong.
 You’re a part of a district, and each district is a part of our council.
 A unit always has a Unit Leader who is responsible for seeing that a program is delivered to the youth members.
 The Unit Leader has a title like Advisor, Cubmaster, Scoutmaster, or Skipper.
 A unit has at least three adults who serve as the Unit Committee that supports the Unit Leader.

 What is a “charter”?
 The Boy Scouts of America (BSA) issues a charter through a local council to a Chartered Organization (the church or other organization that owns your unit).
 The charter is a formal agreement allowing that organization to use Scouting’s intellectual property to serve youth in its community.
 BSA requires that the charter be renewed annually to continue using the program.
 We call that annual renewal “recharter”.

 Who is the Executive Officer of my unit?
 The name of your Executive Officer should be listed on the upper-left hand corner of the first page of your charter renewal.
 This individual acts as a liaison between the charter organization and the Scout unit.
 The Boy Scouts of America suggests that each unit regularly meet with their Executive Officer to discuss the program, upcoming events, and opportunities to strengthen their partnership.

 What else happens during recharter?
 Basically, you’re telling BSA: